DFHack/dfhack/Contributing.rst

   (i.e. not the master or develop branch of your fork).
 * If possible, compile on multiple platforms when changing anything that compiles
 * It must pass CI - run ``python travis/all.py`` to check this.
+* Update documentation when applicable - see `docs-standards` for details.
 * Update ``changelog.txt`` and ``docs/Authors.rst`` when applicable.
 See
   `build-changelog` for more information on the changelog format.
 * Create a GitHub pull request once finished